lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/amazonLocker/README.md

 LockerSize: The locker size expresses the size of the locker, whether it is extra small, small, medium, large, extra large, or double extra large.

 ![img_10.png](img_10.png)

+R3: There can be different sizes of lockers like extra small, small, medium, large, extra large, and double extra large.

+R13: When the customer picks up the order package from the locker, the locker’s state is changed to closed and the customer will no longer be able to open the locker with the given code.

 Association